-There is no absolute consensus on the question is it ok to meditate after eating.
+There is no absolute consensus on the question Can you meditate after eating?
 And as with most things in life, there are several factors to consider.

 If you are asking this question, likely, you have not yet managed to establish a consistent and ‘easy’ meditation practice.

 So what you really want to know is how you can stack as many of the variables in your favor so you will have a good session.